Empooy/Uhh-Ahhh-pz-server/Uhh-Ahhh-pz-server.md

 Step 2:
 - Click Zerotier on your icon tray
-- Click "Join New Network" abd type this code "a0cbf4b62a21272e"
+- Click "Join New Network" and type this code "a0cbf4b62a21272e"

 AFTER YOU JOIN
 - Click Zerotier on your icon tray again